ThomasForselius/pickyproducts/README.md

     I chose to do this because of time constraint, and the project is so small, that I could not justify spending that much time on using automated testing for such simple features.

 - Links testing:
-    - The link redirects to the correct page
+    - All links redirect to the correct page
     - Leaves no error messages in console
     - Leaves no error messages on page
     - If the user clicked logout, the page will redirect to landing page and the auth session is terminated